Summer 2 Homework!

 I look forward to seeing what you have created!

 Welcome to Caterpillars!

 We are a Nursery and Reception class.
-Our Class teacher is Mrs Toft, with Mrs Bollington as the teaching assistant.
+Our Class teacher is Ms Wright covering Mrs Toft's maternity leave, with Mrs Bollington as the teaching assistant.
 We have a number of volunteers in the classroom throughout the week.
-If you would like to volunteer please speak to Mrs Toft or Mrs Rowe.
+If you would like to volunteer please speak to Mrs Rowe.

 Please take a look at how we learn in the Early Years Foundation Stage and the importance of play by clicking 'key information' - 'curriculum' - 'EYFS'.

 In our class we work with different topics throughout the year.
-This term our over-arching topic is 'ROAR'.
+This term our over-arching topic is 'If you go down to the woods today...'.
 We will be using different stimulus to aid our learning including;

 Take a look at the 'Learning Objectives' section just below to see what objectives we will cover throughout this term.